These days, I’ve been working on a new singing synthesis project, that is SingingGadgets:

 Frankly, I didn’t even know PyPi.
 I’ve been a C++ programmer for years, and ScoreDraft is actually my first Python project.
 The architectural design of ScoreDraft is not very much different from my other C++ projects, except I added it a Python shell for efficient input of musical notes, thanks to Python’s powerful interpreter.
 As a result, I found it not an option to upload ScoreDraft to PyPi when I did consider that seriously.

-To make it suitable for standard Python library deployment, for SingingGadgets, I need to avoid C++ style dynamic loading of shared libraries, and make no assumptions about where the voicebanks are placed.
+To make it suitable for standard Python library deployment, in the design of SingingGadgets, I make no assumptions about where the voicebanks are placed, and make the working directory independent from the binary directory.

 I’m also asked for more than one time: are you planning to write a GUI for ScoreDraft?